Best Bond ETFs to Buy Now

 The best bond ETFs have had a rough few years, that's for sure.

-A rising interest-rate environment in recent years caused no shortage of disruptions to the typical investor's portfolio.
-And uncertainty surrounding the Fed's plans for rates sparked some short-term price swings in the bond market over the past few months.
+A rising interest-rate environment caused no shortage of disruptions to the typical investor's portfolio.
+And uncertainty surrounding the Fed's plans for rates has sparked short-term price swings in the bond market over the past few months.

 And the simple fact is that bonds remain a key part of any portfolio.
 "We still think high-quality bonds play a pivotal role in portfolios as they have shown to be the best diversifier to equity risk," says Lawrence Gillum, fixed-income strategist at independent broker-dealer LPL Financial.
 "And it's best to have that portfolio protection in place before it's needed."